weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

     4. generate a source and kustomize resources into the wego repository under the named target.
 These will live in the &lt;targetname>-gitops-runtime.yaml file.
     5. create an &lt;app name>-gitops-runtime.yaml file in the target/&lt;app name> directory containing the source, notification, helm, kustomize resources as necessary
     6. Commit changes to the branch
-    7. Push to a git server (defiend in Step 1) (will need to be defined in the gitops-runtime file
+    7. Push to a git server (defined in Step 1) (will need to be defined in the gitops-runtime file
     8. Create PR for branch (MR in GitLab)
 3. Apply the target/&lt;target name>-gitops-runtime.yaml to the cluster
     9. Which is pointing at the main branch and therefore the application won’t be automatically deployed